 Alternative 4C involves the use of marine vessels as well as heavy construction equipment.
 This equipment would follow the navigational safety measures to ensure public safety during all construction operations.
-BMPs such as developing a SWPPP and installing warning signs would minimize the possibility of impacts to public health and safety.
+BMPs such as developing a SWPPP and installing warning signs would minimize the possibility of impacts to public health and safety during construction.
+Post construction, the rock breakwaters pose navigational hazards; however, the Jean Lafitte Project would include permanent warning signs, in compliance with United States Coast Guard (USCG) regulations.
+Additionally, the breakwaters are to be constructed with gaps every 1,000-ft. to provide access behind the breakwater.
 Given these measures, no short or long-term, adverse effects to public health and safety are anticipated from Alternative 4C.